Flamingo-tech/Open_Duco/README.md

 Goals of the project:
  - Measure Humidity in every air duct.
  - Measure Co2 in every air duct.
- - Measure Temperature on every air duct.
+ - Measure Temperature in every air duct.
  - Wifi enabled by default
  - Fully controllable by Home assistant
  - If themperature outside < inside use the Duco System to cool the inside of my house.